GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

     private IPersistenceService persistenceService;
     ```

-    if the field name were `myPService` instead of `persistenceService`, you are forced to supply the parameter in the annotation.
+    if the variable name were `myPService` instead of `persistenceService`, you would be forced to supply the parameter for the annotation.
 This parameter should match the EL name of the bean you are injecting, that is, the managed bean in Casa that implements the interface `IPersistenceService` is annotated this way: `javax.inject.Named("persistenceService")`.
-If the bean didn't have a `Named` annotation, `WireVariable` injection would give you a null reference.
+If the bean weren't annotated with `Named`, `WireVariable` injection would give you a null reference.

     For the reasons above, `Utils.managedBean` is a safer way to go.